 - Merges traditional retailing and online shopping – With so many retail stores, shopping for the right things becomes jarring at times.
 AR for retail consumer engagement replicates the feeling of traditional shopping ways that excludes the inventory costs and long queues.

-- Personalization of user content – Retailers often customize content to meet the best expectations of their customers.
+- Personalization of user content – Retailers often personalize content to engage their audiences and meet their expectations.
 The retail stores’ filter out content so that you look for relatable items without wasting time.

 4. Leverage AI chatbots for retail consumer engagement